aimanh04/Geography-Quiz/README.md

 - Folder is set to / (root).
 5. Click save next to /root.
 6. Go back to the code tab.
 Refresh your repository and a deployment section will show up with your deployed project.

+### Forking the Github Repository
+The steps to fork the github repository are:
+1. Log in to your [GitHub](https://github.com/).
+2. Go to the repository for Geography Quiz.
+3. Click fork on the right hand side of the screen.

+### Making a local clone
+To clone this repository, do the following steps:
+1. Log in to your [GitHub](https://github.com/).
+2. Go to the repository for this project [Geography Quiz](https://github.com/aimanh04/Geography-Quiz/tree/main).
+3. Click on the code button and select whether you would like to clone with HTTPS, SSH or GitHub CLI and then copy the URL to your clipboard.
+4. Open the terminal in your selected code editor and change the current working directory to the location of where you want the cloned directory.
+5. Type "git clone" into the terminal, paste the link you copied and press enter.

 The live link to the website is here - [Geography Quiz](https://aimanh04.github.io/Geography-Quiz/)